applicativesystem/rust-pangenome-graph-bed/README.md

 # rust-pangenome-graph-bed

  - rust pangenome graph bed converted
- - Incase of Golang and RUST, please see the last commit message and if it says compiled binary then it is completed or else still in development version.
+ - please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```